Skip to main content

 The Caloric Deficit and Thyroid Suppression

-A cornerstone of many wellness programs is the promotion of through caloric restriction.
+A cornerstone of many wellness programs is the promotion of weight loss through caloric restriction.
 While a modest and temporary reduction in calories can be appropriate for some, the aggressive, competitive nature of “biggest loser” style challenges often encourages severe and prolonged deficits.

 From a biological perspective, the body does not differentiate between a deliberate diet and a genuine famine.
 It perceives a significant drop in energy availability as a threat to survival and initiates a powerful adaptive response to conserve energy.
 This response is primarily mediated by the Hypothalamic-Pituitary-Thyroid (HPT) axis.